New Jersey Institute of Technology Acceptance Rate, GPA, and Admission Requirements

 Less Competitive Schools

 These schools have lower average SAT or ACT scores than New Jersey Institute of Technology.
-If your SAT or ACT score is slightly lower than the requirements of New Jersey Institute of Technology, you'll be competitive for these schools.
+If your SAT or ACT score is slightly lower, you'll be competitive for these schools.

 SchoolLocationSATACT